Waxwing

 The Standard

 This was my backup plan – like every designer you have one in your pocket just in case you get a “No no no…” from the client.
-People might have the tendency to feel comfort with what they are familiar with, and this is the familiar standard I believe.
+People might have the tendency to feel comfortable with what they are familiar with, and this is the familiar standard I believe.

 Luckily, Tim was so happy with all the designs.
 We discussed the many pros and cons of each and settled on the book concept.
 It gave the right twist to an already interesting film.

-Final design
+Final designs

 Examples of the various templates for the book, trailer and about us pages.